 How Are Teens Involved?

 Some say vaping has slowly become an epidemic among teens.
 While we have seen that the rate of tobacco smoking is going down, the rate of vaping in young people has been increasing.
 In the year 2017, the Center for Disease Control has shown studies that report over 50% of high school teenagers are vaping.
-In that same year, another survey also found that 3% of 8th graders, 8% of 10th graders, 11% of 11th graders and 24% of seniors have been also tried vaping.
+In that same year, another survey also found that 3% of 8th graders, 8% of 10th graders, 11% of 11th graders and 24% of seniors have also tried vaping.
+The data, however, reflects that only roughly 5% of teenagers in general vape habitually.

 There are ways in which some of these products are promoted to appeal to the youth.
 Some vape companies advertise their products so that they appeal to young people greatly, and that they are mostly patronized by youths without mention of any potential negative effects that are associated with the products.
 Other products that are created alongside these vaping devices such as t-shirts, baseball caps, hoodies, and other items that appeal to youths in order to attract them.